-The DSL will ensure an appropriate senior member of staff, from our school/college is on our leadership team, as the role of the Designated Safeguarding Lead (DSL).
-Our Designated Safeguarding Lead has lead responsibility for safeguarding and child protection (including online safety).
-This DSL role is explicit in their job description
+The DSL will ensure an appropriate senior member of staff, from the school is on the leadership team, as the role of the Designated Safeguarding Lead (DSL).
+Each Designated Safeguarding Lead has lead responsibility for safeguarding and child protection (including online safety).
+This DSL role is explicit in their job description.
+There is also a Designated Safeguarding Lead for the trust.

-We also have Deputy Designated Safeguarding Lead/s who have been trained the same as our DSL.
-Whilst the activities of the Designated Safeguarding Lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with our Designated Safeguarding Lead.
+We also have Deputy Designated Safeguarding Leads who have been trained the same as the DSL.
+Whilst the activities of the Designated Safeguarding Lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with the school's Designated Safeguarding Lead.
 This responsibility will not be delegated.

-The Designated Safeguarding Lead and any deputies will liaise with the safeguarding partners, and work with other agencies in line with Working Together to safeguard children will help our Designated Safeguarding Lead understand when they should consider calling the Police and what to expect when they do.
+The Designated Safeguarding Lead and any deputies will liaise with the safeguarding partners, and work with other agencies in line with Working Together to safeguard children will help the Designated Safeguarding Lead understand when they should consider calling the Police and what to expect when they do.